duartefilipe/Cursor-ubuntu/README.md

 3. **Launch Cursor**
     - After installation, find "Cursor AI IDE" in your application menu.
-    - Or launch from terminal:
+    - Or launch from the terminal:
       ```zsh
       /opt/Cursor/AppRun --no-sandbox
       ```